Sydney Opera House#3 in Best Things To Do in Sydney

-Standard tours at the Sydney Opera House are held in a variety of languages and cost AU$37 (about $27) for adults and AU$20 ($15) for children.
-Family tickets, which include two adults and two children, cost AU$95 ($70), and discounted tickets are offered for seniors and students 16 and older.
-Tickets for The Backstage Tour will run each person AU$165 (or roughly $120).
+Standard tours at the Sydney Opera House are held in a variety of languages and cost AU$42 (about $30) for adults and AU$22 (around $15) for children.
+Family tickets, which include two adults and two children, cost AU$105 (about $70), and discounted tickets are offered for seniors and students 16 and older.
+Tickets for The Backstage Tour will run each person AU$175 (or roughly $125).
 A basic tour, however, is included for visitors with an iVenture Card.
 Property amenities include restrooms, four eateries, multiple bars and an on-site gift shop.
 The Opera House also has a parking lot (hourly fee applies).
 For more information about policies, productions and amenities, visit the Opera House's website.

 The Sydney Harbour Bridge stands next to the Opera House as one of the city's most iconic landmarks.
 Lovingly called the "Coathanger" by locals, this towering structure is one of the world's largest steel arch bridges.
 And while you can capture stunning pictures of the bridge from one of Sydney Harbour's ferry boats, for an unforgettable experience, sign up for a bridge climb through BridgeClimb Sydney.
 Ranging from nearly two to nearly four hours in length, the bridge climb provides visitors with panoramic views of the Harbour, the Sydney skyline and the Opera House.